10 Must-know Points for Canadian Migrants

 1. Job Opportunities in Canada

 Finding a job of your choice can be a little tedious in the initial days of your search.
-It is advised that you carry enough funds so you can tide through these days.
+It is advised that you carry enough funds so you can tide you through these days.
 Sometimes months pass by while looking for a relevant job.

 You should adapt yourself to be a Canadian.
 This means you need to form your job resume in Canadian standard.
 You should also build networks in Canada that will help you in hunting jobs easily.